-Greenhouse gases: the incineration of plastic produces carbon dioxide (CO2) - a primary driver of global climate change.
+Greenhouse gases: the incineration of plastic produces carbon dioxide $(CO_2)$ - a primary driver of global climate change.
 However, the incineration process can be integrated as a 'Waste to Energy' (WtE) solution.
 WtE is a form of energy recovery; in this case energy from the plastics can be stored and utilised for energy.
 On a net balance, does incineration therefore have a net positive or negative impact on greenhouse gas emissions?

 It depends.
 The relative gains from energy recovery vary depending on the efficiency of the incineration process in addition to the mix of energy sources it's replacing.
 In countries where the energy mix is dominated by fossil fuels, incineration energy recovery can reduce emissions.
-However, across many countries - most across Europe - where incineration efficiency is low and the energy mix is lower-carbon, this does provide a net source of greenhouse gas emissions.8
+However, across many countries - most across Europe - where incineration efficiency is low and the energy mix is lower-carbon, this does provide a net source of greenhouse gas emissions.

 Air pollution: a common concern of incineration is that it releases toxic emissions to the surrounding environment.
-The burning of plastics can produce several toxic gases: incomplete combustion of Polyethylene (PE), Polypropylene (PP) and Polystyrene (PS) can release carbon monoxide (CO) and noxious emissions, while polyvinyl chloride (PVC) can produce dioxins. ^{9,10} Such gases can be toxic and dangerous to both human and ecosystem health.
+The burning of plastics can produce several toxic gases: incomplete combustion of Polyethylene (PE), Polypropylene (PP) and Polystyrene (PS) can release carbon monoxide (CO) and noxious emissions, while polyvinyl chloride (PVC) can produce dioxins.
+Such gases can be toxic and dangerous to both human and ecosystem health.
 Open or uncontrolled burning of plastics should therefore be strongly avoided.

 Is this also the case in incinerator facilities?
 It largely depends on the efficiency and environmental control of emissions of the particular incinerator site.
 In high-income countries in particular, waste management and incinerator sites are heavily regulated with monitoring of emissions and potential leaks to the surrounding environment.
-Modern incinerators have largely dealt with the problem of dioxin or other toxin emissions.
-Technologies here include efficient combustion, end-of-pipe treatment, selective catalytic reduction, and the addition of suitable inhibitors.
-A study in Belgium, for example, reported no difference in dioxin-serum levels of maintenance workers of municipal waste incinerator facilities - individuals who would experience high exposure rates if such methods were not implemented.
-12

-However, such incinerator technologies and standards are not implemented everywhere - in countries where environmental regulation is less strict, unsafe or open burning of municipal waste remains common.
-This typically occurs in low-t0-middle income countries.
-Studies in India, Kenya and Thailand, for example, report notable pollution from the burning of waste (including the generation of dioxins). ^{13,14,15} For incineration to become a universally safe solution, standards and uptake of appropriate technologies and approaches must be adopted globally.
+Modern incinerators have largely dealt with the problem of dioxin or other toxin occurs in low-t0-middle income countries.
+Studies in India, Kenya and Thailand, for example, report notable pollution from the burning of waste (including the generation of dioxins).
+For incineration to become a universally safe solution, standards and uptake of appropriate technologies and approaches must be adopted globally.